billy-bertrand/My-First-Robot/README.md

 | - ✅ Navigate a maze   | - ❌ Climb up a ramp                    |
 | - ❌ Locate salamanders| - ❌ Measure the salinity of a solution |

-Round 1 - Maze navigation occurred on the left side the following course;
+Round 1 - Maze navigation - occurred on the two quadrants on the left;
-and Round 2 - Salinity occured on the right side.
+whereas Round 2 - Salinity - occured on the remaining two quadrants on the right.

 ![Course Plan](./etc/course_diagram.PNG)